arunthampi/relax/README.md

 -------------------|---------------
 `disable_bot`      | Empty string
 `message_new`      | Timestamp at which the message was created.
 In this case, `timestamp` and `event_timestamp` will be the same
-`message_changed`  | Timestamp of the message that has been changed.
+`message_edited`   | Timestamp of the message that has been changed.
 Upon receiving a "message_changed" event, you can use "channel_uid" and "timestamp" to identify the message who's text has been changed and modify its text accordingly
 `message_deleted`  | Timestamp of the message that has been deleted.
 Upon receiving a "message_changed" event, you can use "channel_uid" and "timestamp" to identify the message that has been deleted and delete that message accordingly
 `reaction_added`   | Timestamp of the message for which a reaction has been added.
 Upon receiving a "reaction_added" event, you can use "channel_uid" and "timestamp" to identify the message for which a reaction has been added and change the metadata for that message accordingly
 `reaction_removed` | Timestamp of the message for which a reaction has been removed.
 Upon receiving a "reaction_removed" event, you can use "channel_uid" and "timestamp" to identify the message for which a reaction has been removed and change the metadata for that message accordingly